 In 2015, the United Nations General Assembly proclaimed the International Decade for People of African Descent, which concludes in 2024.
 The decade was inspired by the need to support the economic, social, cultural, civil and political rights of the African diaspora.

 Two of the objectives include the need to:

-Seneca takes pride in the vibrant and diverse community we serve, and continues to build an equitable Seneca.
-Honouring Black History Month and the contributions of Black Seneca employees, faculty, students, and Canadians is just one part of the commitment to building an equitable Seneca.
-Throughout the month, Seneca students and employees will be able to learn about the triumphs of icons in the Black community and can participate in a range of events to learn more.
+Seneca takes pride in the vibrant and diverse community we serve as we continue to build an equitable Seneca.
+Honouring Black History Month and the contributions of Black Seneca students, employees, faculty and Canadians is just one part of the equation.
+Throughout the month of February, students and employees can learn about the triumphs of icons in the Black community.
+They may also participate in a range of events to learn more.

 Your session has expired.
 You are being logged out.